Business Transformation Strategy and Process that Deliver

 It’s magic when the brand is not forgotten and the strategies for the brand are revamped or what is existing if still relevant is intertwined into the business transformation strategy?
 It’s magic when a focus and objective of the transformation is explicitly to improve or at least preserve a customer experience that is demonstrably effective and excellence – relying on the brand imperatives here can help to make this happen.

 It can seem to work like magic indeed if the work is done with honesty and traceability with regards to the drivers of the transformation, grasping the root causes and addressing them with vision, all tools and technology and that can be adopted with the resources available.

-Objectives should be based on root cause analyses of existing risks, issues, failures and gaps in capability or in the market.
+An effective business transformation strategy ensures and tracks that objectives should be based on root cause analyses of existing risks, issues, failures and gaps in capability or in the market.
 Business Strategy founded on and focused on business and objectives and that keeps those objectives top of mind and must be traceable to gaps, opportunities, pain risks and issues.

 Transformations fail when they become political, back covering exercises that are unmoored from the principles, issues and people that matter for the organisation.
 Knowing your business transformation purpose, understanding the process and identifying the triggers and elements are the key to successfully delivering the transformation that meets business objectives.

 The Role of Change, Remaining Dynamic and Relevant